imanimdavisb/claude-community-resource-navigator/README.md

 I used Claude AI to help create this project, including planning features, generating code, and improving functionality.
 I reviewed, tested, and customized the final project to ensure it met the goals of the application.

+## Project Notes

+An earlier version of this project used the Anthropic API to generate recommendations through Claude.
+The current version was redesigned to run locally without requiring an API key or paid API credits, making it easier for anyone to run, test, and evaluate the project.

+This project demonstrates how AI-assisted development can be used to build practical tools that support community organizations and social service staff.

 ## Future Improvements

 * Add ZIP-code based resource matching